arme-project/AdaptiveMetronome/README.md

 `evaluation_deocupling` branch:

 This branch contains descriptions for functions found in the `EnsembleModel.h` which corresponds to functions and replaces `new_comments` branch.
-The aim of this branch is decouple the logics from the `EnsembleModel.css` into smaller maintainable classes (OSC, Logs, Polling, and Configs).
+The aim of this branch is decouple the logics from the `EnsembleModel.cpp` into smaller maintainable classes (OSC, Logs, Polling, and Configs).

-As well as doing some documentations to help with how the Linear Phase Correction Model is used in the plugin.